What does really matter in image goal navigation?: Experimental Setup

-We attempt to draw the following lessons from these experiments.
-The difference between \code{Sliding=True} or \code{Sliding=False} cannot only be described by the task difficulty alone.
-The easier task (\code{True}) allows to learn additional capabilities, which transfer to the harder task, and which are partially related to perception (since the performance in Table \ref{tab:slidingtransfer}(g) $>$ \ref{tab:slidingtransfer}(a)), and also related to action / sequential decision taking, since \ref{tab:slidingtransfer}(b) $\gg$ \ref{tab:slidingtransfer}(a) and \ref{tab:slidingtransfer}(b) $\gg$ \ref{tab:slidingtransfer}(g).
-However, we conjecture that the transfer of the knowledge stored in the action component is \textit{also} highly linked to improving the perception skills, as it does not happen when $\phi$ is pre-trained and frozen (Table \ref{tab:slidingtransferdebit}(a) $\gg$ \ref{tab:slidingtransferdebit}(b), and \ref{tab:slidingtransferdebit}(a)~$>$~\ref{tab:slidingtransferdebit}(c)).
-One possible explanation could be that pure training with \code{False} leads to undertraining of, both, action and perception: the policy keeps getting stuck (which we empirically confirmed) and does not learn to cope with the last meters of each episode; this, in turn, leads to undertraining the comparison between the (hardly ever seen) goals and observations.
+We draw the following lessons from these experiments.
+The difference between \code{Sliding=True} or \code{False} cannot only be described by the task difficulty alone.
+The easier task (\code{True}) allows to learn additional capabilities, which transfer to the harder task, and which are partially related to perception (since the performance in \cref{tab:slidingtransfer}(g) $>$ \ref{tab:slidingtransfer}(a)), and also related to action / sequential decision taking, since \cref{tab:slidingtransfer}(b) $\gg$ \ref{tab:slidingtransfer}(a) and \cref{tab:slidingtransfer}(b) $\gg$ \ref{tab:slidingtransfer}(g).
+However, we conjecture that the transfer of the knowledge stored in the action component is \textit{also} highly linked to improving the perception skills, as it does not happen when $\phi$ is pre-trained and frozen (\cref{tab:slidingtransferdebit}(a) $\gg$ \ref{tab:slidingtransferdebit}(b), and \cref{tab:slidingtransferdebit}(a)~$>$~\ref{tab:slidingtransferdebit}(c)).
+One possible explanation is that only training with \code{False} leads to undertraining of, both, action and perception: the policy keeps getting stuck (which we empirically confirmed) and does not learn to cope with the last meters of each episode; this, in turn, leads to undertraining the comparison between the (hardly ever seen) goals and observations.